bvibber/turtle-world/readme.md

 There are no limits on memory usage for strings, lists, variable and procedure bindings, etc. It may be possible for Logo code to overuse memory, which may cause a crashed tab or Node process.

 It's possible for Logo code to hog the main loop and prevent input, timers etc from running if there are no actual asynchronous operations called during a `repeat` or `forever` loop.
-Once the hook system is in place, embedders may prevent this by forcing an event-loop bounce with `setTimeout` or `postMessage`.
+Embedders may prevent this by forcing an event-loop bounce with `setTimeout` or `postMessage` in the `oncall` or `onliteral` callbacks.

 # Open projects